cncf/mentoring/communitybridge/README.md

 - Chris Aniszczyk ([@caniszczyk](https://github.com/caniszczyk)\): https://twitter.com/cra
 - Ihor Dvoretskyi ([@idvoretskyi](https://github.com/idvoretskyi)\): https://twitter.com/idvoretskyi

+## Communication

+In the case of any questions or issues with the Community Bridge platform/website itself, please reach out to the [Community Bridge support team](https://support.communitybridge.org/) directly.

+For the CNCF-specific questions, please use the dedicated [#mentoring](https://cloud-native.slack.com/archives/CPV83DB51) channel on the [CNCF Slack](https://slack.cncf.io/) (or email us to <mentoring@cncf.io> if you have any questions you don't want to raise up publicly).

+Please to avoid using DM's to contact the program maintainers.

 ## Community Bridge Program Guidelines

 Please see the program-wide guidelines at the [CommunityBridge website](https://communitybridge.org/guide/).